Boar hunting: Medieval Europe

 The Germanic tribes responsible for the sack of Rome were avid hunters, though unlike the Greeks and Romans, they considered the deer and not the boar as the most noble quarry.

-Unlike the Romans for whom hunting boar was considered a simple pastime, the hunting of boars in Medieval Europe was mostly done by nobles for the purpose of honing martial skill.
+Unlike the Romans, for whom hunting boar was considered a simple pastime, the hunting of boars in medieval Europe was mostly done by nobles for the purpose of honing martial skill.
 It was traditional for the noble to dismount his horse once the boar was cornered and to finish it with a dagger.
-To increase the challenge, some hunters would commence their sport at the boars mating season, when the animals were more aggressive.
+To increase the challenge, some hunters would commence their sport at the boars' mating season, when the animals were more aggressive.
 Records show that wild boar were abundant in medieval Europe.
 This is corroborated by documents from noble families and the clergy demanding tribute from commoners in the form of boar carcasses or body parts.
-In 1015 for example, the doge Ottone Orseolo demanded for himself and his successors the head and feet of every boar killed in his area of influence.
+In 1015, for example, the doge Ottone Orseolo demanded for himself and his successors the head and feet of every boar killed in his area of influence.

 Renaissance period

 The Renaissance period saw a dramatic reduction of forests for agriculture, thus diminishing some boar populations.
 Boars were increasingly hunted as crop predators by the rich, who rather than using spears, daggers and arrows, now had firearms allowing them to kill boars far more quickly and efficiently.
 The reduction in boar numbers resulted in the formation of hunting reserves.

-The civil unrest following the end of the French Revolution put an end to feudal privileges and hunting was liberalised, leading to a decrease in boar populations.
+The civil unrest following the end of the French Revolution put an end to feudal privileges, and hunting was liberalised, leading to a decrease in boar populations.

 Modern era

 In the modern era, boar hunting is also referred to as hog hunting or pig hunting.
 Adult hogs have very few predators and thrive once established in an area.

-Wild boar hunts are still popular in countries such as Indonesia, Pakistan, Italy, Germany, Poland, Argentina, Russia and Australia.
+Wild boar hunts are still popular in countries such as India, Indonesia, Pakistan, Italy, Germany, Poland, Turkey, Argentina, Russia and Australia.

 An annual boar hunting competition is held in the Australian town of Jambin, Queensland which is considered to be the country's largest such event.
 The three-day competition attracts hundreds of competitors who compete for prizes while attempting to cull the wild boar population in an effort to protect local farming land.
 The event is also a fundraiser for local schools.

-In the United States there are herds established across the country.
-In the US, some states such as California, require hunters to purchase a hunting tag, but there is no limit on the numbers of animals that may be taken, unlike the limits on other game species such as deer and bear.
+In the United States, there are mobs of boar established across the country.
+Some states such as California, require hunters to purchase a hunting tag, but there is no limit on the numbers of animals that may be taken, unlike the limits on other game species such as deer and bear.

+China banned the hunting of wild boars in 2000 as part of an effort to protect local biodiversity.
+As hog attacks have become a serious problem for communities across the country, the central government removed wild boars from its list of protected species in 2023, and authorities called in the hunters and offered bounties for wild boar killings.